vaadin/skeleton-starter-flow-spring/README.md

 If you want to run the application locally in the production mode, run `mvn spring-boot:run -Pproduction`.

-To run Integration Tests, execute `mvn verify -Pintegration-tests`.
+To run Integration Tests, execute `mvn verify -Pit`.

 ### Live Reload (optional)